liscinskymartin/myProjects/blobStorage/readme.md

 * OneDrive

 ### Supported cases
-* a) migrate existing blobs from database to external storage
+* a) Migrate existing blobs from the database to external storage.
-* b) use external storage during synchronization
+* b) Use external storage during synchronization.
-* c) migrate blobs from one external storage to the different external storage
+* c) Migrate blobs from one external storage to a different external storage.

 ### Performance comparison of plugins/storages
 * Upload - time in ms per record